Kontogiorgakis/Dinest/README.md

 ## Evaluation
 The heuristic evaluation of the application design was done in the context of the HY364 course by various users who, after our guidance, provided their conclusions.
 You can find the results in the report

-## Contributing

-Contributions are welcome!
-If you have any suggestions or improvements for Dinest, please submit a pull request.
-For major changes, please open an issue first to discuss the proposed changes.

-## License

-This project is licensed under the [MIT License](LICENSE).